One of my key difficulties, which I recognised in myself, when I started reading about adult autism was the friendships and relationship information.

 Awakening to my autistic self has been such a great benefit in my life and I’m grateful to all the courageous people who have shared, written, given access to their experiences and helped me to get to where I am today.

-People affect each other in subtle and complex ways, so its important to develop the ability to discern the nature of that influence – if you can.
 To someone who’s experienced being ‘mind blind’ it can often seem impossible.
 As well as developing inner fortitude, I really do feel like I need compassionate encouragement and support.
 I really do need a close companion I can trust to talk things through with.

 Compassionate encouragement is a gift that changes people’s lives and its value to the world is immeasurable.